What to do if you inherit a house

 Moving into an inherited property

 Your third option when you inherit a property is to move into it.
-If there is a mortgage on the home you’ll need to put it into your name.
+If there is a mortgage on the home, you’ll need to put it into your name.
 In some cases, you may be able to stay with the same lender or you may choose to get a new deal.
 Either way you have to pass the affordability and credit checks to get a mortgage.
 If you own it outright then you can move in and start enjoying your new home.
+For mortgage advice, speak to our fee free mortgage partners at L&C.

 Read our moving house checklist to make sure you don’t forget to do anything important.